Yorisoft/puppet-purchase/README.md

 # Puppet-Purchase Auto Purchase Scripts

 puppet-purchase is a bot that automate the process of purchasing an item from BestBuy / Target.
-In attempt to combat scalping, I've created puppet-purchase bot and am making public publicly available.
+In attempt to combat scalping, I've created puppet-purchase bot and am making  publicly available.
 Not perfect, but has helped me.
-Please contribute.
+Please share && contribute.

 These are scripts that automate the user flow of purchasing an item.
 - Navigate to site